 - Add: you can add a new route point (or a new final destination if the highlighted item is the last one in the list) after the selected point.
-The Find menu opens automatically to let you search for an address, POI, coordinates, one of your favorite destinations, or selects a point from the History list.
-As soon as you select any of these, The NVX200 Navigator returns to the Edit screen and your selection appears right under the highlighted line. - Delete: you can delete the selected point from the list.
-If the highlighted item is the last one in the list, the previous via point will be promoted to be the final destination. - Optimize: you can optimize the order in which you will drive through the via points, if there is no specific order you would like to keep.
-When tapping this button, The NVX200 Navigator reorders the list instantly to save you time and fuel.
-Optimization is for via points only.
+The Find menu opens automatically to let you search for an address, POI, coordinates, one of your favorite destinations, or select a point from the History list.
+As soon as you select any of these, Touch & Go Navigator returns to the Edit screen and your selection appears right under the highlighted line. - Delete: you can delete the selected point from the list.
+If the highlighted item is the last one in the list, the previous via point will be promoted to be the final destination. - Optimise: you can optimise the order in which you will drive through the via points, if there is no specific order you would like to keep.
+When tapping this button, Touch & Go Navigator reorders the list instantly to save you time and fuel.
+Optimisation is for via points only.
 Your starting point and destination remain in their positions, of course. - Up and Down: using these buttons you can reorder the list by moving the highlighted item up or down in the list.